-This is our 27th post in our new learning series: PMP Concepts
+This is our 27th post in our PMP Concepts Learning Series

 Designed to help those that are preparing to take the PMP or CAPM Certification Exam, each post within this series presents a comparison of common concepts that appear on the PMP and CAPM exams.